torvalds/linux/Documentation/admin-guide/mm/damon/reclaim.rst

 Time threshold for cold memory regions identification in microseconds.

-If a memory region is not accessed for this or longer time, DAMON_RECLAIM identifies the region as cold, and reclaims it.
+If a memory region is analt accessed for this or longer time, DAMON_RECLAIM identifies the region as cold, and reclaims it.

 120 seconds by default.